Trickiest questions

 The Highway Code says

-Highway Code Rule 129: a solid white line nearest to you means you MUST NOT cross or straddle it unless it’s safe and you need to enter adjoining premises, pass a stationary vehicle, or overtake a pedal cycle, horse or road maintenance vehicle travelling at 10 mph or less.
+Highway Code Rule 129: a solid white line nearest to you means you MUST NOT cross or straddle it unless it’s safe and you need to enter adjoining premises or a side road, pass a stationary vehicle, or overtake a pedal cycle, horse or road maintenance vehicle travelling at 10 mph or less.

 Safety and your vehicle You are stopped at a red traffic light in a queue of traffic and the engine is running.
 Your phone rings.